tmoi29/tenaciousTurtles/README.md

 \*Note: each user may only add one review per restaurant to prevent spamming and a skew in the ratings

+## How does it work?

+We use your GPS or IP address to find your location (with your permission of course) and pass it to the ***Zomato API*** to search for a list of restaurants around you.
+If you're uncomfortable with this or those results are inaccurate, you can also manually enter in your zip code.
+You can also filter your search with key words, which is also passed along to Zomato to get a refined list of restaurants.

+Zomato will give us information about the restaurants, including images of the restaurant.
+However, it sometimes does not give images for some restaurants, so we use the ***Google API*** to search for images related to the name of the restaurant.

+Zomato also gives us reviews and ratings, which we merge with ones that we receive from our users.
+The information that we get from our users is stored in our own database.

 ## Launch Instructions

 ### 1. Clone this repository